-You can configure SimpleSAMLphp 1.10 and later versions as your identity provider (IDP) for SAML logins in Portal for ArcGIS.
-The configuration process involves two main steps: registering your SAML IDP with Portal for ArcGIS and registering Portal for ArcGIS with the SAML IDP.
+You can configure SimpleSAMLphp 1.10 and later versions as your identity provider (IDP) for SAML logins in ArcGIS Enterprise.
+The configuration process involves two main steps: registering your SAML IDP with ArcGIS Enterprise and registering ArcGIS Enterprise with the SAML IDP.

 To ensure that your SAML logins are configured securely, review the best practices for SAML security.

-Register SimpleSAMLphp as the SAML IDP with Portal for ArcGIS
+Register SimpleSAMLphp as the SAML IDP with ArcGIS Enterprise

 - Configure an authentication source in the SimpleSAMLphp IdP.